Skip to main content

 Frequently asked questions

-If the compensation does not meet the definition for earnings, you must mail or deliver to the department the amount due to the debtor or a portion of the payment sufficient to satisfy the garnishment, whichever is less, within five days after when the payment is due to the independent contractor (ORS 18.732).
+For an independent contractor, you must mail or deliver to the department the amount due to the debtor or a portion of the payment sufficient to satisfy the garnishment, whichever is less, within five days after when the payment is due to the independent contractor (ORS 18.732).

 Note: If the earnings are not set to be paid to the independent contractor at the time the Notice of Garnishment is delivered but are set to be paid within 45 days after the delivery date you are not required to mail or deliver the money to the department until the payment is due.